MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/disable-access-to-services-with-office-365-powershell.md

 **Summary:** Explains how to use Office 365 PowerShell to disable access to Office 365 services for users in your organization.

 When an Office 365 account is assigned a license from a licensing plan, Office 365 services are made available to the user from that license.
 However, you can control the Office 365 services that the user can access.
-For example, even though the license allows access to SharePoint Online, you can disable access to it.
-In fact, you can use Office 365 PowerShell to disable access to any number of services for:
+For example, even though the license allows access to the SharePoint Online service, you can disable access to it.
+You can use Office 365 PowerShell to disable access to any number of services for a specific licensing plan for:

 - An individual account.